fnr1r/unslice-dst/README.md

   [`core::ffi::CStr`] (requires Rust 1.64)
   WARNING: The repr of `CStr` is not guaranteed!
 See the official [`core`] docs for more info.
+- `layout_automatic` - use the automatic layout implementation
+  WARNING: relies on Undefined Behavior, namely creating a temporary null reference, which shouldn't be read.
+  Avoidable on nightly thanks to [`core::alloc::Layout::for_value_raw`].

 ### std